pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed Neighbor Sampling Workflow Key Steps:
 -----------------

+Each batch of seed indices is passed to the :class:`~torch_geometric.distributed.DistNeighborSampler` and follows three main steps before its made available for the model's forward pass by the data loader:

-1) Distributed node sampling: Utilizing the training seeds provided by the loader, the neighbor sampling procedure is executed.
+#. **Distributed node sampling:** Utilizing the training seeds provided by the loader, the neighbor sampling procedure is executed.
 These training seeds may originate from either local or remote partitions.
-For nodes within a local partition, the neighbor sampling occurs on the local machine.
+For nodes within a local partition, the sampling occurs on the local machine.
 Conversely, for nodes associated with a remote partition, the neighbor sampling is conducted on the machine responsible for storing the respective partition.

-2) Distributed feature lookup: Each partition stores the features of its nodes and edges.
-Consequently, if the output of a sampler on a specific machine includes sampled nodes or edges that do not pertain to its partition, the machine must initiate an RPC request to the machine to which these nodes (or edges) belong in order to retrieve information about their features.
+#. **Distributed feature lookup:** Each partition stores an array of features of nodes and edges that are within that partition.
+Consequently, if the output of a sampler on a specific machine includes sampled nodes or edges, that do not pertain in its partition, the machine must initiate an RPC request to a remote server which these nodes (or edges) belong to.

-3) Form into PyG data format: Based on the sampler output and the acquired node (or edge) features, a Data/HeteroData object is created.
+#. **Form :class:`~torch_geometric.sampler.SamplerOutput` into :class:`~torch_geometric.data.Data` format (or its heterogenous counterpart):** Based on the sampler output and the acquired node (or edge) features, a Data/HeteroData object is created.
 This object forms a batch used in subsequent computational operations of the model.
-Note that this step occurs within the loader.
+Note that this step occurs within the loader :func:`filter_fn`.

 Algorithm Overview:
 -------------------